hapifhir/hapi-fhir/README.md

     cd hapi-fhir-root/
     mvn install # Creates web application .war files.
-Make sure they're built before proceeding! vagrant up # Will take a few minutes to boot up.
+Make sure they're built before proceeding! cd vagrant
+    vagrant up # Will take a few minutes to boot up.

 Your new server environment should now be running in a headless virtual machine on your local computer.
 The following step are performed automatically for you within the VM sandbox environment:

  * A complete Ubuntu 14.04 Server VM is launched in headless mode, bridged to whatever host network interface you've selected.
  * An IPv4 address is assigned via DHCP.
  * MySQL Server (Community Edition) is installed from the official 10gen repository.
-(See the [Vagrantfile](https://github.com/preston/hapi-fhir/blob/master/Vagrantfile) for the default root password.)
+(See the [Vagrantfile](https://github.com/preston/hapi-fhir/blob/master/vagrant/Vagrantfile) for the default root password.)
  * Oracle Java 8 is installed.
  * Tomcat 7 is installed and configured as a system service.
  * All compiled *.war applications are deployed automatically and started.
  * A "fhir" user is added to tomcat-users.xml.
-See [fhir.json](https://github.com/preston/hapi-fhir/blob/master/chef/data_bags/tomcat_users/fhir.json) for the default password.
+See [fhir.json](https://github.com/preston/hapi-fhir/blob/master/vagrant/chef/data_bags/tomcat_users/fhir.json) for the default password.

 Tomcat will now be running on the VM on port 8080 with the management GUI available.
 For example, you can now visit: